BRA1L0R/blog/pages/posts/how-to-blog.md

 The `hidden` attribute can be used by Handlebars code to determine if a given page should be listed (e.g. the Index page isn't).

-serde_yaml supports borrowed deserialization, allowing for less allocations.
-But I couldn't make use of it as I need all `Page`'s to be `'static` and allocated inside a `Vec<Page>` for indexing and sorting.
+serde_yaml supports **borrowed deserialization**, allowing for less allocations, but I couldn't make use of it as I need all `Page`'s to be `'static` and allocated inside a `Vec<Page>` for use in Handlebars templates.

 Besides, the generator meant to be run **one-shot**, and as long as I can rationally justify these expenses it's fine.